Iikeli/Iikeli/README.md

 I love to learn and teaching others is a great way to learn.
 That is why I write articles on [my website](https://www.iiroalhonen.com/blog) and [on Medium](https://medium.com/@iiroalhonen).

-I'm working full time as a software developer and publish my own apps through my company, Nifty Tree Studios.
-I enjoy writing JavaScript, Python and Swift.
+I'm working full time as an iOS developer with KPS Software in Bremen and publish my own apps through my company, Nifty Tree Studios.
+I enjoy working in the iOS and macOS ecosystems writing Swift code.

 Currently working on:
 - [Bean Juice](https://www.niftytreestudios.com/work/bean-juice)